Center for Conservation Strategy: Get Involved

 NYBG Urban Naturalist Program

-NYBG offers a new NYBG Urban Naturalist Program, which provides an overview of the living and nonliving components that make up Nature in today’s urban landscapes.
+Explore NYC’s ecological diversity with expert naturalists Mike Feller, Nancy Slowik, & Ken Chaya.
 Through this program, graduates will become certified to work as volunteer or entry level researchers, making original observations and collecting quality data needed by scientists studying aspects of urban biodiversity.
+Learn More

 Each year, the Botanical Garden places 25–30 post-graduate, undergraduate, and high school interns in its diverse programs in plant science and conservation.
 Working directly with Garden scientists and their technical teams, interns participate in cutting-edge research in systematic botany, molecular phylogenetics, structural botany, genomics, bioinformatics, geographic information systems, economic botany, and conservation.